-Deserts are the lands of our planet more similar to Mars.
+Deserts are the areas of our planet more similar to Mars.
 Probably, Mars was full of water sometime in the past.
-In my opinion, desertification is not only the tendency of some land to become a desert but it is also a very dangerous tendency for our planet.
+In my opinion, desertification is not only the tendency of some land to become a desert, but it is also a very dangerous tendency for our planet.
 As a matter of fact, almost 33% of the Earth is yet covered by desert land.

-The forces that turned Mars into a land of dust are different from the one that are transforming some of our lands into deserts.
-Desertification, on our planet, is a process of land degradation in arid and sub-humid areas due to various factors.
+The forces that turned Mars into a planet of dust and rock are different from the one that are transforming some of our regions into barren lands.
+Desertification is a process of soil degradation in arid and sub-humid areas due to various factors.

-Historically, deserts were not created by human beings as desertification has been a natural process.
+Historically, deserts were not created by human beings since desertification has been a natural process for thousands of years.
 On the contrary, the humankind has been fighting the desert, at least in the last 5000 years.
 For example, oases are not a natural product of nature but a masterpiece of human technology and social organization.

 There are many other ancient technologies developed by the humankind to fight droughts and deserts.
 Unfortunately, since many of these techniques were very ancients, some of them are lost and others are undervalued by the modern and rich humanity.

 Global warming is only one of the negative consequences of the human footprint.
-But global warming is only one of the causes of desertification, since desertification has been acting for thousands of years.
-Tragically, for the last 1000 years, the modern culture has been more and more a problem rather than a solution for the desertification problem.
+But global warming is only one of the causes of the desertification process.
+Tragically, for the last 1000 years, the modern humanity has been more and more a problem for the Earth.
 In my opinion, it is very stupid to invest huge resources to go on the dead planet Mars while we are not able to solve the huge problems we are creating to our living planet.
 I must confess, that for me, the space tourism is one of the many enemies of the fight against the desertification.

 Human induced deforestation and reforestation